 Single board computers such as the Raspberry Pi have become insanely cheap these years.
 (Bunnie has an interesting theory about Moore’s law end.
 (See his article on Wired)) Apparently, we won’t see much more powerful computers, but damn cheap CPUs, yes!

 Just recently the folks who came out with the Raspberry Pi released a $10 version that has wifi and a smaller footprint.
 When considering a platform for a production product, I highly recommend use something that is production ready.
 Modules are almost always a bad deal unless your Apple.
-The only situation I can think of, when it comes to modules, is that when you’re short on time they’re a good choice to get a product out the door and subsequently cost down to recoup some of the losses by using a module.
+The only situation I can think of, when it comes to modules, is that when you’re short on time they’re a good choice to get an electronic product out the door and subsequently cost down to recoup some of the losses by using a module.
 Remember, a module can be anything: bluetooth, wifi, zigbee, etc.

 Custom Printed Circuit Boards

-If you want to bring your project to production, it will likely require a custom circuit board which fits within the product that you’re creating.
+If you want to bring your project to production, it will likely require a custom circuit board which fits within the enclosure that you’re creating.
 In all of my experience, most companies will have their engineers farm out the layout work to someone else.
 Whether that to be a team member at the same company, an expert at another company or a freelancer.
-I have had some great luck finding someone on [Upwork]() to do some of the work for me.
+I have had some great luck finding someone on Upwork to do some of the work for me.

 But first, you need to create the schematic that will be used to create the circuit board layout file.
 Bear in mind that you can’t have one without the other (in most cases)!

 I have tried all the most major CAD packages out there and they all have their plusses and minuses.
 More recently, i’ve been sticking to OrCAD as it’s still the industry leading product compared to the others.
 There is also EagleCAD which is a favorite among the hacker community.
 Additionally there is also Altium which is also a favorite among professionals at small to mid-sized companies.
+Recently, I have had a change to use it more and enjoy it but don’t enjoy the price tag (>$10,000 for a perpetual license).

 There is way too much information to go into on this post but here are some good getting started guides with EagleCAD which, by far, has the lowest bar of entry.